 The Company is subject to U.S. federal income tax as well as income tax in California.
 The Company and its subsidiaries' state and federal income tax returns are open to audit under the statute of limitations for the years ended December 31, 2019 through December 31, 2022, and for the years ended December 31, 2018 through December 31, 2022, respectively.
-The Company does not anticipate material changes to the unrecognized tax benefits within the next 12 months.

-15. Earnings Per Share
+16. Earnings Per Share